klemenjak/YoMoPie/README.md

 ### write_8bit

-**Description**: Writes 8 bit of data to the given address.
+**Description**: Writes 8 bit to the given address.

+**Parameters**:

-**Parameters**: register - 8 bit address of the register (see ADE7754 register table)
+* register - 8 bit address of the register (see ADE7754 register table)

-	value - 8 bit of value that will be written into the register
+* value - 8 bit of value that will be written into the register

 **Returns**: Nothing.